 In an INDIVIDUAL event, replacement of a player can occur in case of withdrawal (accepted or not) of a player instead of other options like the player being defaulted or games being adjudicated or cancelled.
 Such a replacement can occur after the initiation of an event but prior to the official start date, or during the early stage of the event (typically no more than 4 months after the start).
+A replacement is then allowed if the following is true: the withdrawn player (a) had completed no games in the event (and has no pending claims) and the (b) average number of moves played across all the withdrawn player's games is <10.
 In this type of replacement in an individual event, the new player starts his/her games from the beginning including with full reflection time and available leave time.
 This type of replacement is most common in rated and title events.